pthew/alone/go_alone_01.md

 to see his smug face when the children dug me up a century later!
 The little scoundrels were daring each other to enter the haunted fields and dig up a souvenir of the battle.
 The half-orc Sharn got the surprise of her life when I started talking to her.
-She was a bit of a favourite of mine, we were together for 30 or so years.
+She was a favourite of mine, we were together for 30 or so years.
 I'll tell you about her a bit later.

 ## Day 7 -- Someone else's dreams